-Well, controllers do exist, but they are not devices.
-They are just controllers.
-They can measure water temperature, and tell when the heater or cooler should be turned on.
-Yet, they still are two separate devices.
+Aquarium temperature controllers do exist, but they aren’t tank temperature devices.
+They’re just controllers.
+They measure water temperature and tell when the heater or cooler should be turned on.
+Yet they still are two separate devices.

 An increase in aquarium water temperature is usually achieved by the use of submersible electric water heaters that have a thermostat (a temperature controller) function.
-The heater is attached to the inside wall of the fish tank with suction caps, and the cord runs out of the tank to be plugged into a regular outlet.
+The aquarium heater is attached to the inside wall of the fish tank with suction caps and the cord runs out of the tank to be plugged into a regular outlet.

 Even though you set the desired temperature, you still have to have a thermometer.
 We recommend a glass thermometer that sits inside the tank.
 They are precise and affordable.